swidler/roam-python/README.md

-	-lcf low coverage factor for methylation reconstruction (default: 0.05) -sl slope for linear/logistic methods of methylation reconstruction (default: 1/d_rate) -in intercept for linear method of methylation reconstruction (default: 0) -w window size for reconstruction of methylation--'auto' or list of 1 val or 1 for each chromosome (default: auto)
+	-lcf low coverage factor for methylation reconstruction (default: 0.05) -sl slope for linear/logistic methods of methylation reconstruction (default: 1/d_rate) -in intercept for linear method of methylation reconstruction (default: 0) -pi_m deamination rate in methylated cytosines.
+Give as input at meth stage to override the rate calculated by drate stage
+	-pi_u deamination rate in unmethylated cytosines.
+Give as input at meth stage to override the rate calculated by drate stage -w window size for reconstruction of methylation--'auto' or list of 1 val or 1 for each chromosome (default: auto)
 	-wm window size calculation method--'prob' or 'relerror' (default: prob)